alephpi/JumpType/readme.md

 - [ ] build French version

 ## Usage
+We assume you are already familiar with Rime, if not, maybe take some look first in its official [wiki](https://github.com/rime/home/wiki).

 Add `jump_type_en.dict.yaml` and `jump_type.schema.yaml` file to your user directory, add `schema: jump_type` to the `schema_list` in `default.custom.yaml`, click redeploy and enjoy!